Hurricane Isaias barreling toward the Bahamas and Florida

 As Isaias continues to move northward, impact from rain, wind and storm surge will move northward as well along the southeastern U.S. coast.

 A storm surge of 3-6 feet is forecast in the northwestern Bahamas with 1-3 feet likely along much of the Florida east coast and along the shoreline of Georgia and South Carolina.
-Depending on the track of Isaias, a storm surge of 3-6 feet is possible in parts of eastern North Carolina and perhaps southeastern Virginia.
+Depending on the track of Isaias, which may include a landfall, a storm surge of 3-6 feet is possible in parts of eastern North Carolina and perhaps southeastern Virginia.

 "A general 2-4 inches of rain can occur early next week over the eastern Carolinas with wind gusts of 50-60 mph with an AccuWeather Local StormMax™ wind gust of 80 mph," Miller said.